-The Gulf Coast Energy Campaigner is responsible for Earthworks’ engagement in campaigns to prevent petrochemical and LNG export facilities from being built in order to protect human health and human rights and to prevent global warming of more than 1.5 degrees Celsius.
+The Gulf Coast Energy Campaigner is responsible for Earthworks’ engagement in campaigns to prevent petrochemical facilities from being built on the Gulf Coast of Texas and Louisiana in order to protect human health and human rights and to prevent global warming of more than 1.5 degree Celsius.

-The Gulf Coast Energy Campaigner will report to Earthworks’ Energy Infrastructure Campaigner and will join our energy program which includes federal policy experts, communications staff, development staff and a field advocate team active in Colorado, New Mexico, Texas, Ohio, Pennsylvania and California.
+The Gulf Coast Energy Campaigner will report to Earthworks’ Interim Infrastructure and Petrochemicals Campaign Manager and will join our energy program which includes federal policy experts, communications staff, development staff and a field advocate team active in Colorado, New Mexico, Texas, Ohio, Pennsylvania and California.

 The salary for this position is competitive for the small to medium non-profits, ranging from $50 – $56K depending on experience.
-Benefits include full health and dental coverage for the employee and their partner/family (plus an employer funded HSA), paid vacation, and a retirement plan with an employer match.
+Benefits include full health and dental coverage for the employee and their partner/family (plus an employer funded HSA), paid vacation, and a 403(b) retirement plan with an employer match after one year.
 Additionally, after 7 years, staff are eligible for a 3 month, fully paid sabbatical.

 Changes in the job description are possible as the campaigns evolve.
-The position reports to our Energy Infrastructure Campaigner and is based in the Houston or Texas Gulf Coast Area.
+The position is based in the Texas or Louisiana Gulf Coast Area.